 - Muirfield match – The Club had the concession of a Thursday evening match for a minimum of twenty five players at a concessionary rate at Muirfield.
 Around the early 1990’s, it became impossible to recruit the necessary numbers, and the event was dropped

 - Bruntsfield challenge for the LAAGD trophy.
 An annual match between ESC and Bruntsfield Links Golfing Society (BLGS) has been contested since 2011.
-Club member Des Creasey donated and maintains the LAAGD trophy which has been keenly fought since 2013.
+Club member (sadly now former club member) Des Creasey donated and maintained the LAAGD trophy which has been keenly fought since 2013.
 The 2021 match report can be seen here.
 Sadly, no report exists for the 2022 match, held on Sunday, June 12th, but we know that BLGS triumphed (again), and we do have some photos which are available below.

 - Archive results – 2017, June 2018, September 2018, 2019

-The first slideshow is a collection from the 2022 match.
+The next slideshow is a collection from the 2022 match.
+Click any photo to enable a full screen slideshow.

-The second slideshow features the teams and team photos from the LAAGD event
+The second slideshow features the teams and team photos from the LAAGD events from 2011 onwards.

 Other non-racket sports